 PRO TIP: Looking to dig deeper into Madrid’s food & drink culture?
 Taste delicious local appetizers and wine on the über-fun Madrid Tapas & Wine Tasting Adventure or the value-laden Madrid Evening Tapas Tour!

-Where to stay: The best hotels for a Madrid layover
+Where to stay: The best hotels for 24 hours in Madrid

 Even with its sprawling size, choosing where to stay in Madrid isn’t such a big task for travellers.
 Most of the city’s top attractions lie within the Centro, making it an obvious choice to become your base for your layover in Madrid.